Women rabbis and Torah scholars: Reform Judaism

-Since its formation during the 19th century, the denomination of Reform Judaism allowed men and women to pray together in synagogues.
+Since its formation during the 19th century, Reform Judaism allowed men and women to pray together in synagogues.
 This Jewish ritual decision was based on the egalitarian philosophy of the movement.
 Subsequently, in 1922, the topic of women as rabbis was discussed formally by the Central Conference of American Rabbis (CCAR).
 In the end, the CCAR voted against the proposal.
 In 1950, Hebrew Union College (HUC) president, Rabbi Dr Nelson Glueck reportedly stated his willingness for the college to begin ordaining women as rabbis.
 In 1955, the Central Conference of American Rabbis (CCAR) reportedly rejected a proposal from HUC to ordain women rabbis but later agreed to conduct a year's study on the topic.
 In the late 1950s and early 1960s, activists within Reform Judaism publicly campaigned for the recognition of women rabbis.
 This effort was led in part by Jane Evans, the executive director of the National Federation of Temple Sisterhoods.
 In 1958, Evans reported that she and several other women had informally filled the role of rabbis upon the request of their congregations.
 With the topic raised again, eventual support for the change gave way to the 1972 ordination of Sally Priesand as the first female Reform rabbi.
+The Reform movements' eventual approval of female ordinations was not necessarily a result of changed ideologies among Reform religious leaders but due to the changed social climate of the late 1960s.

 In 1982, ten years after the movement's first ordination of a woman rabbi, Rabbi Stanley Dreyfus, a prominent Reform rabbi, presented a report to the CCAR, outlining the extent of acceptance of women rabbis.
 Dreyfus found that initially, many congregations were reluctant to accept a woman officiant at Jewish funerals, or to for her to provide rabbinic counselling, or to lead prayer services.
 However, notwithstanding these initial qualms, Dreyfus found that a decade after the movement's acceptance of the ordination of women rabbis the Reform community had, in general, "fully accepted" the new reality.

 Outside the United States, the history and presence of women rabbis in Liberal (Reform) Judaism varies: